 Dying Light was the little zombie game that could, and Dying Light 2, which we just got a new taste of at E3 2019, looks even better.
 Even after some less-than-fantastic review scores, the original game's blend of zombie bashing and hardcore parkour maintained high levels of interest for years.
 With The Following DLC, which let you roam an expansive countryside while smooshing the undead beneath an armored buggy, and and a battle royale-esque spin-off, Dying Light has managed to stick around far longer than most other zombie action games.

 That's why it's so refreshing to see Techland tackling a proper sequel.
-Announced at E3 2018 with a snazzy new trailer, Techland hasn't been shy about sharing some key details on the changes coming to the apocalypse.
+Announced at E3 2018 with a snazzy trailer, Techland hasn't been shy about sharing some key details on the changes coming to the apocalypse.
 Here's everything we know about Dying Light 2.

 Dying Light 2's release date: when to expect it

 At the Microsoft E3 2019 conference, we learned that Dying Light 2 will release in Spring 2020.
 It could drop anywhere from March to May.

 Watch the 25-minute Dying Light 2 gameplay demo